two-cats-in-a-trenchcoat/jalcore/README.md

-# The JALCORE V1 CPU
+# Jalcore simulated 8-bit CPU
-Virual CPU design for all your processing needs.
+A fully-fledged, 8MHz CPU Running in C++.
+Also, free bloatware.